 - WHAT ADVICE DO YOU HAVE FOR SOMEONE WHO’D LIKE TO GET A PUBLISHING DEAL?

 I address this also in my writing FAQs, but here are the steps.
-Unfortunately, there are no shortcuts, so get ready to put in some hard work:
+Get ready to put in some hard work:

 - Read A LOT.
 I usually have about 5 books going at once, and I rotate among them almost every evening.
 When I come across a book I can’t put down, I clear out my schedule so I can spend all weekend reading.
 For a writer, reading is manna, and I don’t think you can be a good writer unless you’re a voracious reader.
 I know a lot of parents like to censor what their kids read, but honestly, I think kids become booklovers if they’re allowed to choose for themselves (and actually, dismissing a kid’s choice of reading material kind of sends the message that their taste sucks, and that they should only read “elevated” books – but you know what?
 That discourages the beauty of discovery and the pure fun of reading.
 Also, for years I thought I should read only “elevated” books, and I honestly think that elitist attitude delayed my development as a writer.
 Because authors of commercial books (bestsellers) have a true talent for plot, pace, etc. I missed the whole Twilight craze because I dismissed the series at first…and then I realized my error once I started devouring the books.
 Stephenie Meyer is a wizard at storytelling!)
 So allow kids to read anything and everything (within reason!).
 That’s how I grew up, mostly because my parents weren’t fluent in English so they had no idea about the graphic and sexual nature of some of the books I read (hello, Clan of the Cave Bear, which I read at age thirteen!).
 I even read Stephen King in elementary school.
 Probably not the best for falling asleep at night, but that experience did make my imagination run wild.
 That’s a long-winded way of saying that to be a published author, you must love reading.
 Read widely and voraciously.